paapaabdullahm/docker-cron/README.md

 $ exit
 ```

-Create a volume for your wp-cron service
+Create a volume for your docker-cron service

 ```
 volumes: